-To ensure that the previous installations were successful, perform the following steps:

-- 15. Remove any Tektronix DK2 software keys from the client machine and ensure the server machine has a suitably programmed software key connected. - 16.
+- Test the license server To ensure that the previous installations were successful, perform the following steps: - 15.
+If the MTS4EA software was installed on a remote server, remove any Tektronix DK2 software keys from the client machine and ensure the server machine has a suitably programmed software key connected. - 16.
 Run the MTS4EA application using the desktop icon.
 If it starts, the license server is functioning correctly.
-If it does not start or displays "Invalid Product License" then check the following:
+If it does not start or displays the error message "DESkey dongle failure.
+Please see the manual for troubleshooting advice," then check the following: